 - Preheat the oven to 350 °F.

-- Grease a loaf pan with oil spray and pour in the gingerbread loaf batter.
+- Grease a loaf pan with vegan butter or oil spray.

-- Bake for 45 minutes, until a toothpick inserted into the center of the loaf comes away clean (and if you lightly press on the top, it rebounds completely).
-It may take up to 50 minutes depending on your oven.
+- Bake for 45 minutes, or until a toothpick inserted into the center of your loaf comes out clean.